altmp/altv-docs/articles/changelogs/upcoming.md

 > [!div class="nohljsln"]
 > ```yaml
 > - Async events do not force entities to exist anymore (previously it was guaranteed that if entity exists at async event start, it will exist until async event finishes)
+> - ToAsync does not force entity to exist anymore.
+If base entity will be destroyed, async entity will fallback to cached value (or default for specific type, if caching is disabled)
 > ```

 ### Added